awslabs/ec2-spot-workshops/content/040_karpenter/install_karpenter.md

 To check Karpenter is running you can check the Pods, Deployment and Service are Running.

 To check running pods run the command below.
-There should be at least two pods `karpenter-controller` and `karpenter-webhook`
+There should be at least one pod `karpenter`
 ```
 kubectl get pods --namespace karpenter
 ```

 To check the deployment.
-Like with the pods, there should be two deployments  `karpenter-controller` and `karpenter-webhook`
+Like with the pods, there should be one deployment  `karpenter`
 ```
 kubectl get deployment -n karpenter
 ```